Frequently Asked Questions - Differential Tuition

 Students taking officially cross-listed courses – those that appear under two disciplines – will be charged the lower of the two tuition rates.
 Cross-listed courses affected by differential tuition are listed at the bottom of the tuition schedules.

 Courses that are shown as options in Program displays (e.g., CIS 136 or TEC 130) are not cross-listed classes.
-Each of these courses will have the tuition applied to the discipline based on course prefix.
+Each of these courses will have the tuition applied to the discipline based on the course prefix.

 Q: Some of my classes have course fees as well as differential tuition.
 Will those fees continue to be assessed?